Amazon: marketplace guide

 Recommended additional steps

 The following steps are optional, but highly recommended.
-It allows ChannelEngine to better assist you if you have problems with your Amazon account:
+They allow ChannelEngine to better assist you if you have problems with your Amazon account:

 Categorization

 Categorization is only needed on Amazon if you want to create new products or update existing product information.
-This includes advanced offer attributes, such as bullet points, search terms, and sale prices.
-The categorization is straightforward, and both categorization and mappings use attribute names in English.
+The categorization is straightforward, and both categorization and mappings use attribute names in the local language of the country.
 Before setting the specific product category/browse node, you need to set the product type – which is done under Categorization.

 Mappings